eyedeekay/aluminumoxynitride/README.md

 It is not actually a Chromium fork.
 It's just a wrapper around Chromium, in the same way that `i2p.firefox` is a wrapper around Firefox.

+Works pretty much anyplace you can shoehorn a Chromium somewhere on the `$PATH`.